qcif-training/singularity-containers/_episodes/13-bio-example-host.md

 What directories can we access from the container?

-First, let us assess what the content of the root directory `/` looks like from outside *vs* inside the container, to highlight the fact that a container runs on his own filesystem:
+First, let us assess what the content of the root directory `/` looks like from outside *vs* inside the container, to highlight the fact that a container runs in its own filesystem:

 ```
 $ ls /